-A couple of weeks ago I was chewing the fat (talking) with a very good friend of mine about staying healthy as we get older.
+A couple of weeks ago, I was chewing the fat (talking) with an excellent friend of mine about staying healthy as we get older.

-Anyway, we started talking about how to deal with low energy and whether food can be used to increase energy levels.
+Anyway, we started talking about dealing with low energy and whether food can increase energy levels.

-And in fact, it’s very simple.
+And in fact, it’s straightforward.
 But, it’s not easy.

 But, before I go there, let me share something with you.

 The Standard American Diet Is Sucking Away Your Energy!

 The high amount of sugar and carbs causes your energy to peak and crash after every meal.

 And even if you eat a low-fat, high-fiber diet that is widely considered healthy, you will have the same problem because of the high amount of carbs.